Ali6x1000/Porifolio/README.md

 ## Deployment

 This project can be deployed on Vercel, Netlify, or any platform that supports Next.js.
+I chose Vercel myself.

 ## Technologies Used